CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 On both services, the combination of original programming and leading library titles is driving our growth, and we are pacing ahead of our goal of 8 million subscribers combined by 2020.

-So far, we have been selling each product individually, starting next week, in addition to each being available on its own, we will begin offering All Access and Showtime as a combined package for the very first time.
+So far, we have been selling each product individually.
+Starting next week, in addition to each being available on its own, we will begin offering All Access and Showtime as a combined package for the very first time.
 And yes, the skinny bundles we've long told you about are now here.
 Last month, CBS and Showtime launched on Google's YouTube TV, and Showtime debuted on Sling TV.
 And just yesterday, CBS and Showtime launched on Hulu's new live TV service as well.

 These new deals will rapidly become a contributor to our affiliate and subscription fee revenue here in 2017.
 As these new players continue to come on the scene, it's the must-have content that will thrive.
 This is when the marketplace will separate the wheat from the chaff.
-And remember, as we've said many times, for any bundle to be truly successful it must have CBS.
+And remember, as we've said many times, for any bundle to be truly successful, it must have CBS.
 We are not being affected in any way by any changes in subscription numbers throughout the industry.

 Next, revenue from content licensing and distribution is also poised for continued success.
-Later this year, three of our hit TV series, NCIS: New Orleans, Madam Secretary and Scorpion, will begin to be licensed in domestic syndication.
+Later this year, three of our hit TV series, NCIS: New Orleans, Madam Secretary, and Scorpion, will begin to be licensed in domestic syndication.
 Together, this represents about 200 episodes of shows that we can monetize, and they'll be coming to market at just the right time.
 There has been a barrage of new original programming on cable networks these last few years.
 Some of it has worked.
 Much of it has not.
 For many programmers, our proven content presents a better business model than the risk of another failed original.

-In fact, several of the best performing cable networks recently achieved their growth largely thanks to the reliable performance of shows in the CBS arsenal, from NCIS to the Ghost Whisperer to Beverly Hills 90210, CBS-owned shows are boosting cable channels in a big way.
+In fact, several of the best performing cable networks recently achieved their growth largely thanks to the reliable performance of shows in the CBS arsenal.
+From NCIS to the Ghost Whisperer to Beverly Hills 90210, CBS-owned shows are boosting cable channels in a big way.

 Similarly, SVOD players also continue to covet premium off-network content in order to attract new subs with well-known franchises.
 Meanwhile, internationally we're seeing strong demand as well, and our licensing revenue is climbing as we continue to create and own more series from our studio.

 And finally, in advertising, this is an exciting time of year for us with the upfront coming in less than two weeks.
-Giving the dizzying amount of choices out here, having the largest audience and most stable schedule is more valuable than ever.

-CBS reaches nearly 10 million viewers on average per night, more than anyone else in broadcast cable or streaming.
-And as Nielsen's new total content ratings validated recently, the combined audience across all platforms for CBS this season is larger than it was 15 years ago when we were only a linear network.
-So we expect to do very well.
-We expect another terrific upfront where we will once again lead the market with strong gains.
+Given the dizzying amount of choices out here, having the largest audience and most stable schedule is more valuable than ever.
+CBS reaches nearly 10 million viewers on average per night, more than anyone else in broadcast, cable, or streaming.
+And as Nielsen's new Total Content Ratings validated recently, the combined audience across all platforms for CBS this season is larger than it was 15 years ago when we were only a linear network.
+So we expect to do very well and we expect another terrific upfront, where we will once again lead the market with strong gains.

 Meanwhile, measurement is getting better and better all the time, and we're getting paid for more viewing than ever before.
 Still, at this point, the advertising industry has not yet sufficiently caught up with the new ways people are consuming content.
 In last year's upfront, we pushed to get over 50% of our ad sales done in C7, which was a very important step.
-This year, we expect that almost every deal will be C7, and going forward, as more people are watching our programming beyond the 7-day window, there is a meaningful opportunity for capturing new revenue through dynamic ad insertion and other technological advances.
+This year, we expect that almost every deal will be C7.
+And going forward, as more people are watching our programming beyond the 7-day window, there is a meaningful opportunity for capturing new revenue through dynamic ad insertion and other technological advances.

 Plus, we are moving into a new era where selling off just demographics will be a thing of the past.
 Better and better audience data is driving a new targeted approach that will be a win-win for us and our clients.
-So across the board, monetizing our total viewership is a top priority for us, and those of you who follow us know when we set our mind to seeking fair value for our content, we always get it.
+So across the board, monetizing our total viewership is a top priority for us.
+And those of you who follow us know when we set our mind to seeking fair value for our content, we always get it.

 As you can see, we have tremendous upside ahead across all of our main sources of revenue.
 This is especially true in the back half of 2017, when our new upfront rates kick in, our three hit series go into syndication, and our new skinny bundle deals really start having an impact.
-And as we continue to sharpen our core content focus, including the separation of our Radio business, we will be better positioned to take advantage of the major growth opportunities before us.
+And as we continue to sharpen our core content focus, including the separation of our radio business, we will be better positioned to take advantage of the major growth opportunities before us.

-It all starts with the CBS Television Network where we will win the season for the 14th time in 15 years and for the ninth year in a row.
-We have a deep schedule of big mass-appeal hits every night, including the number-one show and number-one comedy Big Bang Theory, which was just renewed for two more seasons, the number-one drama NCIS, the number-one news magazine 60 MINUTES, the number-one new drama Bull, and the number-one new comedy Kevin Can Wait.
+It all starts with the CBS Television Network, where we will win the season for the 14th time in 15 years and for the ninth year in a row.
+We have a deep schedule of big mass-appeal hits every night, including the number one show and number one comedy, Big Bang Theory, which was just renewed for two more seasons, the number one drama NCIS, the number one news magazine 60 MINUTES, the number one new drama Bull, and the number one new comedy Kevin Can Wait.

 As we gear up to announce our new lineup in two weeks, we are once again in an enviable position.
-Nineteen series from our number-one schedule have already been renewed for next season, and five of those shows were brand-new this year, including two dramas and three comedies.
+Nineteen series from our number one schedule have already been renewed for next season, and five of those shows were brand-new this year, including two dramas and three comedies.
 We also own 16 of the 19 shows that we've renewed plus nearly all of the pilots we have in development.
 So next season's primetime lineup will generate incremental licensing opportunities for us as well as advertising revenue.

-At the same time, we're also creating more and more series for broadcast, cable, and digital platforms beyond CBS, Showtime and the CW.
+At the same time, we're also creating more and more series for broadcast, cable, and digital platforms beyond CBS, Showtime, and the CW.
 We now have shows in production or development at 11 networks and streaming services outside of our company.
 All of this gives us a bigger and bigger library of content that can be monetized across platforms for years to come.

 One of the key areas where owning our content has led to new revenue growth is late night.
 Of course, it doesn't hurt when both of your shows are on a terrific run.
 In fact, Stephen Colbert and James Corden are the only late-night talk-show hosts on broadcast television to be up in viewers this season.
 The Late Show with Stephen Colbert has now beaten The Tonight Show for 13 consecutive weeks.
 You'd have to go back a long, long time to find another streak like that for us.
-And Stephen's viewers are also growing online with streaming nearly double what it was last season.
+And Stephen's viewers are also growing online, with streaming nearly double what it was last season.

 The Late Late Show with James Corden is also a big multiplatform hit for us.
 Its YouTube channel recently exceeded an incredible 10 million subscribers and is now ranked third on YouTube's broadcast TV show channels.

-In addition, owning The Late Late Show has allowed us to create two new series based on James' segments that will launch later this year: Carpool Karaoke on Apple TV and Drop the Mic on TBS.
+In addition, owning The Late Late Show has allowed us to create two new series based on James's segments that will launch later this year, Carpool Karaoke on Apple TV and Drop the Mic on TBS.
 It's remarkable that in two short years, we have revolutionized late-night TV with a pair of brand-new shows that are both doing incredibly well.

 Turning to TV sports, CBS Sports, we have just had the second-most-watched NCAA men's basketball tournament in 23 years, and the Final Four was up 37% from a year ago when it was on cable.
-We have also set new records in streaming and social-media mentions.
+We have also set new records in streaming and social media mentions.
 And our March Madness cover gave a lift to All Access subscriptions as well.
 So you can see why we're very pleased to have this tournament locked up for another 15 years through 2032 and on terms that are profitable for us every single year.

 As we look ahead to the NFL, we landed one of the most sought-after personalities in the game by signing Tony Romo to join Jim Nantz in our broadcast booth.
 Having just retired from the Dallas Cowboys, Tony will bring a very current perspective to our coverage and I'm sure all you Giant fans out there will be happy to see him in a CBS blazer rather than a Cowboys' jersey.